 Nashville Vision Associates is a comprehensive practice offering highly trained and skilled Ophthalmic Surgeons that specialize in primary eye care for the whole family.
-From the latest in cataract surgery, diabetic eyecare, glaucoma treatment, to fitting of contact lenses, Nashville Vision Associates is your first line defense for preserving, maintaining, and restoring your precious vision.
+From the latest in cataract surgery, diabetic eye care, glaucoma treatment, and eye exams to the fitting of contact lenses, Nashville Vision Associates is your first line defense for preserving, maintaining, and restoring your precious vision.

 Cataract surgery is conveniently performed next door at St. Thomas Surgicare, a state of the art outpatient surgical facility.
 You can learn more by reading about Cataracts on our Cataract Surgery and FAQ pages.